import psychopg2

 package, which is painful to configure.1

-3.2 Providing credentials to data projects
+Providing credentials to data projects

-In many organizations, you’ll be allowed to use your own data access permissions for the project and then to share the project with others in the company at your discretion.
+In many organizations, you’ll be allowed to use your data access permissions for the project and then to share the project with others in the company at your discretion.
 This situation is sometimes called discretionary access control (DAC).

 In some more restrictive environments, you won’t have this luxury.
-The IT/Admin team may maintain control of permissions themselves or require that data access be more tightly governed.
+The IT/Admin team may maintain control of permissions or require that data access be more tightly governed.

 In some cases, it will be acceptable to create or use a service account, which is a non-human account that exists to hold permissions for a project.
 You might want to use a service account to limit the project’s permissions to exactly what it needs or to be able to manage the project’s permissions independently of the humans involved.

 If you have to use the viewer’s credentials for data access, you can write code to collect them from the viewer and pass them along.
-I don’t recommend this as you have to take responsibility for collecting those credentials and storing and using them responsibly.
+I don’t recommend this as you have to take responsibility for managing those credentials and storing and using them responsibly.

 In other cases, the project may be able to run as the viewer when it is accessing the database.
-The patterns for doing this are complicated and will require working with an IT/Admin.
+The patterns for doing this are complicated and require working with an IT/Admin.
 More on this topic in Chapter 16.

-3.3 Connecting to APIs
+Connecting to APIs

 Some data sources come in the form of an API.

-If you’re consuming a private API at your organization, a helper package probably doesn’t exist or you may have to write it yourself.
+If you’re consuming a private API at your organization, a helper package probably doesn’t exist, or you may have to write it yourself.

 There’s increasingly good tooling to auto-generate packages based on API documentation, so you may never have to write an API wrapper package by hand.
 It’s still helpful to understand how it works.